0xouzm/solana-trading-cli/README.md

 - Fetches account state info via optimized RPC methods.

-It's designed to:
-- Add your own strategies and features.

-- Test individual modules with its clear setup.

-- Keep it updated with a simple structure.

 This bot fits into your trading system, perfect for newbies.

 # Core Components